 Clearly, the Scriptures teach against intoxication.
-Again, the reason is that we are to be responsible for our actions.
-The misuse of alcohol impairs judgment, and this can have dire consequences upon our families, ourselves, and others.
+Again, the reason is because we are to be responsible for our actions.
+The misuse of alcohol impairs judgment and this can have dire consequences upon our families, ourselves, and others.
 This is why intoxication is bad.
 However, there are some verses in the Bible which may shock a lot of Christians regarding the proper use of alcohol.

 - "He causes the grass to grow for the cattle, and vegetation for the labor of man, so that he may bring forth food from the earth, 15 And wine which makes man’s heart glad, so that he may make his face glisten with oil, and food which sustains man’s heart," (Psalm 104:14-15).